Harshit-Git07/BlueLightCard/packages/api-proxy/README.md

 If you run the worker in your localhost environment, you can send requests to http://localhost:58125 -> the port is randomly selected see the console output.

+If you deploy the worker to the PR environment, you can send requests to https://pr-api.bluelightcard.workers.dev.

 If you deploy the worker to the staging environment, you can send requests to https://staging-api.bluelightcard.workers.dev.

 If you deploy the worker to the production environment, you can send requests to https://api.bluelightcard.workers.dev.